TaoCao-data/unlabeled-deep-learning/MixMatch/README.md

 Our project is based on CIFAR-10 data.

 ## Requirements
-- Python 3.6+
+- Python
-- PyTorch 1.0
+- PyTorch
-- **torchvision 0.2.2 (older versions are not compatible with this code)**
-- tensorboardX
-- progress
-- matplotlib
+- torchvision
 - numpy

 ## Usage